bhargav-yarlagadda/File-Share/README.md

 - **Receiver Tracking**: Senders can see a list of joined receivers.
 - **Manual Download**: Receivers can download files at their convenience.
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.
+- **Sharing Via URLs**: Share Files instantly using urls
+- **View Destructing Files**:Files are automatically removed from the DB and storage bucket after they are viewed / downloaded

 ## Tech Stack